island-lang/island-lang.github.io/README.md

 // Note that `val` has been declared with the type `integer`, not `MultipleOf10`
-// The following type assertion depends on the runtime value of `val`: when val is MultipleOf10 // practical alternative to writing MultipleOf10(val)
+// The following type assertion depends on the runtime value of `val`: if val is MultipleOf10 // practical alternative to writing MultipleOf10(val)
 	....
-otherwise
+else
 	....
 ```